inpsyde/wp-app-container/README.md

 Copyright (c) 2019 Inpsyde GmbH

-Good news, this library is free for everyone!
-Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website.
+This library is released under ["GPL 2.0 or later" License](LICENSE).